Preheat oven according to temperature on clay packaging.

 Use the x-acto knife to cut out around the shape of the feather impression and then remove the excess clay.
 Use the x-acto knife to exaggerate some of the details of the feather impression and create small marks along the edges of the feathers working along the natural “grain” of the feathers to create a more feathered look.

-Use painters tape to block off section of the feather and paint with the BEHR essential teal paint to make it look as if it were dipped in the paint.
-Go thicker with the teal, but still follow the "grain".
-Let dry.
+Use painters tape to block off section of the feather and paint with the liquid gilding to make it look as if it were dipped in the paint.
+Go thicker with the gildong, but still follow the “grain”.
+Let dry completely.